tidymodels/infer/tests/testthat/_snaps/generate.md

         generate(reps = 2, type = "permute", variables = c(howdy, doo))
     Condition
       Error in `generate()`:
       !
-The columns `list("howdy", "doo")` provided to the `variables` argument are not in the supplied data.
+The columns howdy and doo provided to the `variables` argument are not in the supplied data.

 ---